 1. Challenge Your Confirmation Bias

-When driven by confirmation bias, you tend to look at things that conform to your existing beliefs.
+Confirmation bias makes you look at things that conform to your existing beliefs.
 When you are planning to buy a new car, wherever you look, you see the car you want to buy.
 When you start noticing such patterns, the granddaddy of the proponents of bullshit known as the law of attraction says, “You’re attracting things in your life that are coherent with your thoughts.”

-The truth is, you’re choosing to see things that resonate with your predominant thoughts.
-So, next time when you see 11:11 in your clock, it will dawn on you that those angels are not with you, it’s just your confirmation bias that is making you think this way.
+In fact, you’re choosing to see things that resonate with your predominant thoughts.
+So, next time when you see 11:11 in your clock, it will dawn on you that those angels are not with you, it’s just your confirmation bias.

 To tackle this, challenge yourself by finding a piece of evidence that is contrary to your beliefs.
 For example, if you’re searching for “Why should I buy X,” alternatively search, “Why I should not buy X.” This will equip you with enough data to help you make a rational decision.